pablohfdez/LinkedData2021-2022/HandsOn/Group04/selfAssessmentHandsOn4.md

 - [X] Uses the correct datatype (e.g., values of 0-1 may be booleans and not integers, not every string made of numbers is a number)

 ## Comments on the self-assessment
 We have used a subset to our data (the first 100 rows) because using all the data will have created a 200MB file.
-We need to fix sparql_examples.py, we don't know why it is raising an error.